 About this web page ...

-Berdankas were sniper-like military rifles adopted by the Imperial Russian army in 1868, and used as standard issue for its infantry in the Russo-Turkish War of 1877-1878 and beyond that time elsewhere.
+Berdankas were sniper-like long range military rifles adopted by the Imperial Russian army in 1868, and used as standard issue for its infantry in the Russo-Turkish War of 1877-1878.
 The rifle was eventually retired as a combat weapon and converted for use by the general public as a sport or hunting rifle.
 This web page briefly examines the curious history of this weapon ... its Americian Civil War origins and namesake, Colonel Hiram Berdan, its mass production in the Russian armories near the Ural Mountains, and its reported use by Doukhobors for non-military purposes in the Elisavetpol Slavianka village in the Caucasus.

 Historical Background ...